terraform-kops/terraform-provider-kops/docs/resources/cluster.md

 The following arguments are supported:

-- `image` - (Optional) - String - Image is the docker container used.
+- `image` - (Optional) - String - Image is the container image used.
 - `disable_basic_auth` - (Optional) - Bool - DisableBasicAuth removes the --basic-auth-file flag.
 - `log_format` - (Optional) - String - LogFormat is the logging format of the api.<br />Supported values: text, json.<br />Default: text.
 - `log_level` - (Optional) - Int - LogLevel is the logging level of the api.